devanshuman01/realtime-voice-agent/README.md

 Auto-Muting: System state management ignores microphone input while the AI is speaking to prevent echo-loops.

 Modular Design: Clean separation of hardware processing, API connections, and the main loop.

+!
+Implemented a functionality to use 'Goodbye' voice input to shutdown the voice agent.